Conflict: Desires and Goals

 Your character’s main desire shapes his or her goals for your story.

-In my contemporary romance, Happy Endings, Inc., Anne’s desire is to run a successful business, remain independent, and perhaps, after ten years of living with the regrets and bitterness of a broken engagement, “create her own happy ending.”
-Her goal for the first part of the novel is to plan a wedding with a limitless budget—thus ensuring the future of her business—while fighting her attraction to the man she thinks is the groom.
-When she discovers he isn’t the groom, her secondary goal changes to trying to trust him again—after all, he’s been dishonest with her about his identity for several weeks.
+In my contemporary romance, Stand-In Groom, Anne’s desire is to run a successful business, remain independent, and perhaps, after ten years of living with the regrets and bitterness of a broken engagement, “create her own happy ending.”
+Her goal for the first part of the novel is to plan a wedding with a limitless budget, thus ensuring the future of her business, while fighting her attraction to the man she thinks is the groom.
+When she discovers he isn’t the groom, her secondary goal changes to trying to trust him again; after all, he’s been dishonest with her about his identity for several weeks.
 Then, when she discovers the true identity of the groom, her goal changes again.
-And, along the way, her desire has changed to focus on putting happiness in her personal life first and her business second.
+And, along the way, her desire changes to focus on putting happiness in her personal life first and her business second.
 While the hero and the man he works for (the groom) aren’t necessarily antagonists, it is through their actions—the hidden identities and goals of their own—that Anne’s desires and goals seem to be thwarted.

-In my historical, my heroine Julia begins it with her main desire being to gain her father’s respect—to be recognized as his favorite over a sea captain who, she believes, replaced her twin brother in her father’s affections when her brother was lost at sea fifteen years earlier—and to return home to their sugar plantation on Jamaica.
+In Ransome’s Honor, my heroine Julia begins it with her main desire being to gain her father’s respect: to be recognized as his favorite over a sea captain who, she believes, replaced her lost-at-sea twin brother in her father’s affections (and who also ignominiously walked away from her with no proposal after courting her twelve years earlier), and to return home to their sugar plantation on Jamaica.
 Her goal is figuring out how to get back to Jamaica.
-She has two people who will try to thwart her desire: her mother and a cousin intent on marrying her for her large inheritance.
+She has two people who will try to thwart her desire: her aunt who is intent on Julia marrying her son, Sir Drake, so they can get their hands on her large inheritance.
 Both of these characters have desires of their own as to why they want Julia to conform to their goals.

 You may have a very clear idea of what your characters’ goals are for your story.
 But what is the underlying desire driving those goals?
 And what can other characters, the environment, or other forces do to thwart those desires and make the goals seem impossible to achieve?